 Which one is right for you?

 VideoStudio is budget-friendly, and it comes with many video editing tools.
-It lacks some complex tools, but if you need a tool to edit videos without advanced tools, VideoStudio is the product that your collection needs.
+It lacks some complex tools, but if you need a tool to edit videos without advanced tools, VideoStudio is your collection’s product.